Eisenberg delves into doppelganger drama in Ayoade's 'The Double'

-LOS ANGELES (Reuters) - The appearance of a doppelganger precipitates a severe psychological identity crisis in British actor-director Richard Ayoade’s latest film “The Double,” as actor Jesse Eisenberg faces himself on screen.
+LOS ANGELES, May 13 (Reuters) - The appearance of a doppelganger precipitates a severe psychological identity crisis in British actor-director Richard Ayoade’s latest film “The Double,” as actor Jesse Eisenberg faces himself on screen.

 In “The Double,” Eisenberg plays both Simon, a shy, introverted and forgettable office worker, and the brash, egotistical James, a physically identical man with a polar opposite extrovert personality.
 The film opened in limited U.S. theaters last week and will be showcased at the Seattle International Film Festival this week.